rec/zoialib/README.md

 Renames all files to get rid of the prefix and recreate them when writing a zdir

 We want to remember slot assignments.
-A file called zlib.toml contains all the slots assignments that have ever been seen, a map from slots to assignments.
+A file called zolib.toml contains all the slots assignments that have ever been seen, a map from slots to assignments.
 Because many patches may want to go into the same slot, these assignments are ordered.